 Anyway, next month is St. Patty’s day and I am definitely looking forward to March 17.
 It’s a fun reason to eat, drink, wear green, and pinch people, but I have another reason this year.
 St. Patrick’s day will mean that we are well into the month of March and (hopefully) spring will be just around the corner.
 We’ve had snow here recently and it has been way too cold for my liking.
 I’m training for a 10k and have only run outside twice in the last month due to the weather.
 I’m so over the cold!

 OK, so back to the fun Irish celebration.
 Here is a perfect dip to serve at your St Patty’s day party.
 This grasshopper pie dip is pretty much just that- a grasshopper pie in a dip.
 Very simple, but it is sooooo amazingly good!
 Cool, minty, chocolaty, and refreshing are just a few words that describe this really easy dessert dip.

 Grasshopper pie is usually served in a chocolate or Oreo pie crust.
 I love Oreo cookie crusts so I decided to add the crust to the dip!
 Yep, that’s right!
-I blended Oreos and butter just like you would to make a pie crust :) This dip will turn out to be a light mint green color.
+I blended Oreos and butter just like you would to make a pie crust :).
 If you want a brighter green color, you can add a a few drops of food coloring to get the desired color.

 This recipe does use crème de menthe alcohol.
 If you do not care to use alcohol, you should be able to substitute 1 tsp of mint extract and a few drops of green food coloring although as a disclaimer, I have not tested this out.